Special L-values of geometric motives: Abstract

 \section{Abstract}

-This paper proposes a conjecture about special values of $L$-functions $L(M, s) := \prod_p \det (\Id - \Fr^{-1} p^{-s}| i_p^* M_\ell)^{-1}$ of geometric motives $M$ over $\Z$.
-This includes $L$-functions of mixed motives over $\Q$ and Hasse-Weil $\zeta$-functions of schemes over $\Z$.
-We conjecture the following: the order of $L(M, s)$ at $s=0$ is given by the negative Euler characteristic of motivic cohomology of $D(M) := M\dual(1)[2]$.
-Up to a nonzero rational factor, the $L$-value at $s=0$ is given by the determinant of a pairing coupling an Arakelov-like variant of motivic cohomology of $M$ with the motivic cohomology of $D(M)$:
+This paper proposes a conceptual unification of Beilinson's conjecture about special $L$-values for motives over $\Q$, the Tate conjecture over $\Fp$ and Soul\'e's conjecture about pole orders of $\zeta$-functions of schemes over $\Z$.
+We conjecture the following: the order of $L(M, s)$ at $s=0$ is given by the negative Euler characteristic of motivic cohomology of $M\dual(-1)$.
+Up to a nonzero rational factor, the $L$-value at $s=0$ is given by the determinant of the pairing of Arakelov motivic cohomology of $M$ with the motivic homology of $M$:

-Under standard assumptions concerning mixed motives over $\Q$, $\Fp$, and $\Z$, this conjecture is essentially equivalent to the conjunction of Soul\'e's conjecture about pole orders of $\zeta$-functions of schemes over $\Z$, Beilinson's conjecture about special $L$-values for motives over $\Q$ and the Tate conjecture over $\Fp$.
+Under standard assumptions concerning mixed motives over $\Q$, $\Fp$, and $\Z$, this conjecture is equivalent to the conjunction of the above-mentioned conjectures of Beilinson, Tate, and Soul\'e.
+We use this to unconditionally prove the Beilinson conjecture for all Tate motives and, up to an $n$-th root of a rational number, for all Artin-Tate motives.

-$L$-functions have a long and rich history.
-Starting with Riemann's zeta function, the scope of $L$-functions has been progressively expanded to apply to more general objects such as mixed motives $M_\eta$ over $\Q$: